-The federal government defines a service animal as one that is trained specifically to perform tasks on behalf of a disabled individual, and the American Disabilities Act (ADA) defines a disability as follows:
+The federal government defines a service animal as one who is trained specifically to perform tasks on behalf of a disabled individual, and the American Disabilities Act (ADA) defines a disability as follows:

 “A mental or physical condition which substantially limits a major life activity such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.”

-Because they are protected under the ADA, service animals are accorded broad access to accompany disabled individuals everywhere they need to go, including on public transportation, in private places of business, workplaces, residential complexes and other environments or situations where pets are not typically permitted.
+Because they are protected under the ADA, service animals are accorded broad access to accompany disabled individuals everywhere they need to go.
+This includes public transportation, private places of business, workplaces, residential complexes, and other environments or situations where pets are not typically permitted.